Rookie Card Year: 1955

 - The pen lifts to start the "e" which is implied more than legible.

-- The "r" is discernible, while the "t" is on crossed.
+- The "r" is discernible, while the "t" is not crossed.

 - The last "o" is unusually written high on the signing plane and very small.